Weston Olencki, Webb Crawford, and Victoria Cheah

 For information about accessibility call the Goethe-Institut Boston at 617-610-9398 .
 Questions about tickets, contact susanna@nonevent.org.

-Non-Event and the Goethe-Institut Boston present an evening of experimental composition and free improvisation from Berlin, Boston, and Western Mass..
+Non-Event and the Goethe-Institut Boston present an evening of experimental composition and free improvisation from Berlin, Boston, and New York..

 About the Artists